MSc Meteorology: Career, Skills, Scope, Options, Outlook

 • To teach students the tools and techniques used to measure and forecast weather.

-• To give students the opportunity to gain practical experience in the field through research projects or internships.
+• To allow students to gain practical experience in the field through research projects or internships.

 • To foster an appreciation for the importance of meteorology in understanding and predicting weather patterns and climate change.